akabe1/upnp-hunter/README.md

 ```

 # Description
-UPnP Hunter is a simple Python script which could be useful to find active UPnP
+UPnP Hunter is a simple Python script which could be useful as penetration testing tool
-services/devices running on the specified target IP and extract the related SOAP
+to find active UPnP services/devices running on the specified target IP and extract the
+related SOAP requests/methods.
+The results of this UPnP scan could then be used to to deepen the analysis and directly
-requests.
-Then is possible use them to interact with the UPnP services via the
-preferred tools (i.e. an HTTP fuzzer).
+interact with the UPnP services via the preferred tools (i.e. an HTTP fuzzer).

 # Install
 Just clone or download this repository.